Cyber-Duck/hoisin.scss/README.md

 We did not include a reset since we believe they are not necessary, we encourage you to define the styles you need for your project, and leave the unstyled elements to the browser.

 ## Usage
-Open the _vars.scss file and add your variables to it, including the size of your base grid.
-You can add any variables you will be using like colors, font files, sizes, etc.
+Open the `_vars.scss` file and add your variables to it, including the size of your base grid if you need anything different than the standard.
+You can add any variables you will be using like colors, font files, sizes, etc. Feel free to use Sass maps as well.

+### File structure
+We recommend to create one file for each individual component and save it in the components folder then use `@include: 'components/filename';` in the main styles file.
+The same with styles that apply only to individual pages and don't belong to any component can be saved in individual files per page in the `pages` folder and use `@include: 'pages/filename';` in the main styles file.
+You can create as many component or page files as you want.

 	// Grid
 	$col-qty: 				12;   // Amount of columns